-The Trustee charges the Fund a fee based on total assets held by external participants in the Fund.
-The fee for the period ended May 31, 2023, was .15 percent per annum as total assets.
-Of this fee .03 percent was paid to the Sub-advisor.
+The Trustee charges the Fund a fee based on net assets held by external participants in the Fund.
+The fee for the period ended May 31, 2024, was .15 percent per annum as net assets.
+Of this fee .03 percent was paid to the Sub-Advisor.